GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/resourceManagement/README.md

 The source file is `test_rlr_errorRelease.c`.
 The test calls a `errorRelease` function 50 times.
 This function allocates a random number of bytes, then randomly (with 20\% probability) calls `abort()` before freeing the memory.

-### TEST - USE POST RELEASE ###
+### TEST - HEAP USE POST RELEASE ###

-The source file is `test_rlr_usePostRelease.c`.
+The source file is `test_rlr_heapUsePostRelease.c`.
 The test calls a `usePostRelease` function 50 times.
 This function allocates a random number of bytes for two pointers, then free one, and after that, it allocates random number of bytes for three extra pointers, then randomly (with 20\% probability) decides to use the freed pointer with `memcpy` either as source in part 1, or as destination in part 2.
 In the end, it frees all the allocated memory.

+### TEST - STACK USE POST RELEASE ###

+The source file is `test_rlr_stackUsePostRelease.c`.
+The test calls a `usePostRelease` function 50 times.
+This function calls `stackAlloc`, which allocates a random number of bytes on the stack and returns a pointer `pMain`.
+Therefore, `pMain` references memory that has been released in the return from `stackAlloc`.  `usePostRelease` then allocates an array of the same size as `pMain` called `aSecond` in its stack frame.
+It also allocates three additional stack buffers of random size.
+Randomly (with 20\% probability), the test decides to use `pMain` with `memcpy` either as a source in part 1, or as a destination in part 2.

 ## RI (Resources Initialization) ##